This Privacy Notice relates to two companies

 Where we have reasonable doubts concerning the identity of the person making the request, we may request additional information necessary to confirm your identity.

-If you feel that you would like to make a complaint regarding our use of your personal data, you have the right to take your complaint to the Information Commissioner’s Office (“ICO”).
-You can report a concern with the ICO by following this link https://ico.org.uk/concerns/ or by calling them on 0303 123 1113.
+If you feel that you would like to make a complaint regarding our use of your personal data, you have the right to take your complaint to the Information Commissioner’s Office (“ICO”) or other applicable data protection supervisory authority.
+Where you have the right to take your complaint to the ICO, you can report a concern with the ICO by following this link https://ico.org.uk/concerns/ or by calling them on 0303 123 1113.

 We are committed to ensuring that your information is secure.
 In order to prevent unauthorised access or disclosure we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect online.
 Unfortunately, the transmission of information via the internet is not completely secure.
-Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our Apps and mobile application; any transmission is at your own risk.
+Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our Apps; any transmission is at your own risk.

 Where appropriate, we use pseudonymisation and / or encryption to protect your information.

 Where data processing is carried out on our behalf by a third party, we will endeavour to ensure that appropriate security measures are in place including to prevent unauthorised disclosure of personal data.

 The Apps make use of third party solution providers either via direct sourcing of data or via use of third party applications.
 Your use of those applications is subject to their own privacy policies, which may be amended from time to time.
 Our current third party solution providers include but are not limited to: